Istiaq66/Istiaq66/README.md

 # Hi there, I'm Istiaq Ahmed 👋
 ## I'm a Software Developer | Problem Solver | RND Enthusiast!

-- 🥅 2023 Goals: Learn DSA, Learn Flutter and Dart,Learn a backend framework solve problems on Leetcode and get job a in the Software Industry
+- 🥅 2023 Goals: Learn DSA, Learn Flutter and Dart, Learn a backend framework solve problems on Leetcode and get job a in the Software Industry

 -  📫 How to reach me: ahmedboby66@gmail.com.
 - ⚡ Fun fact: I love to play video games / football